boast-io/api-docs/source/includes/v1/_interacting.md

 }
 ```

 Some API endpoints may return paginated results inside a `pagination` object underneath a top-level `meta` key in the response.
+The current page is set with the `page` query parameter.

 ### Pagination Object